-Upon clicking the Get started button, you will be given two choices whether you want to keep my files or remove everything.
-Examples of things that will be kept are files in your documents, photos, videos, musics etc that were created solely by you.
-Normally we will just choose to keep my files, unless of course, if you are resetting your PC to sell it to someone else, remove everything is the way to go.
+Upon clicking the Get started button, you will be given two choices: whether you want to keep your files or remove everything.
+Examples of things that will be kept are files in your documents, photos, videos, music, etc. that were created solely by you.
+Normally, we will just choose to keep our files, unless of course, we are resetting our PC to sell it to someone else, in which case, remove everything is the way to go.

-“Remove everything” will completely wipe everything off and reinstall Windows as if it was factory brand new.
-If you select “remove everything”, you will asked if you want to just remove my files or remove files and clean the drive.
-If you are resetting the PC for yourself, just click on “just remove my files”.
+“Remove everything” will completely wipe everything off and reinstall Windows as if it were factory brand new.
+If you select “remove everything”, you will be asked if you want to just remove your files or remove files and clean the drive.
+If you are resetting the PC for yourself, just click on “just remove your files”.
 If you are selling off your computer, surely you would want to select “remove files and clean drive”.
-This will eliminate the possibility of someone else trying to recover deleted files with a recovery software later on.
+This will eliminate the possibility of someone else trying to recover deleted files with recovery software later on.

 After all the selections above, on the final screen, click on Reset to begin the reset process.
-It may take few hours for the factory reset to be completed.
-If you’re factory resetting Windows 111/10 on a laptop, make sure you have sufficient battery for the entire process.
+It may take a few hours for the factory reset to be completed.
+If you’re factory resetting Windows 11/10 on a laptop, make sure you have sufficient battery for the entire process.

 Windows 11/10 Factory Reset from boot using Windows RE